STEP: Student Transfer Excellence Program

 Transferring to a new university can bring on new emotions including excitement, motivation, apprehension, and uncertainty.
 Transferring can also come with a whole set of new adventures as well as new challenges.
 Listed below are some resources that you might find useful as you transition into Mines.
 These are only some of the resources available, but it is a great starting point to help direct questions you may have.
 You will also always have a home away from home at MEP House, so if you want to connect with someone on campus, feel free to stop by our office and say hi!

-• Transfer Student BBQ, Lawn Games, & Board Games – Thursday, October 19
+• Transfer Student Dinner & Bingo Night- Thursday, October 24

 STEP: Hearst Scholars